Estates and Taxes

 You make a gift if you:

-• Give property (including money and stocks) — even if donor keeps partial control of the property — or the use of or income from property without expecting to receive something of at least equal value to the fair market value on the date of transfer in return;
+• Give property (including money and stocks) or the use of or income from property without expecting to receive something of at least equal value to the fair market value on the date of transfer in return;

 • Pay for or give money for someone else’s honeymoon, vacations, cars, etc.;